 You get 5 crochet patterns in one with the purchase of this woodland/ fairy tale pattern!

 This is "Hunting for Truffles," that I designed for a 7-8" child doll, such as Riley and friends by Kish.
-You should probably be able to use this same pattern for Betsy McCall, Madame Alexander's Wendy, Madeline, Ginny, tiny Ann Estelle, and the mini American Girl dolls.
+You should probably be able to use this same pattern for Tiny Betsy McCall and Tiny Ann Estelle by Tonner, dollhouse Madeline, skinny Ginny, and the mini American Girl dolls.

 Includes instructions to make a miniature toy badger, a basket for collecting truffles, a zippered and hooded coat for a doll, pillows with badger silhouettes, and a happy truffle blanket.